awsdocs/aws-codecommit-user-guide/doc_source/how-to-conditional-branch.md

 1. Choose **Review policy**\.
 Correct any errors in your policy statement, and then continue to **Create policy**\.

 1. When the JSON is validated, the **Create policy** page is displayed\.
-A warning appears in the **Summary** section, advising you that this policy will not grant permissions\.
+A warning appears in the **Summary** section, advising you that this policy does not grant permissions\.
 This is expected\.
    + In **Name**, type a name for this policy, such as **DenyChangesToMaster**\.
    + In **Description**, type a description of the policy's purpose\.
 This is optional, but recommended\.
    + Choose **Create policy**\.